-WHEREAS, the Amendment will provide \$3.25 million in tax incremental financing funds for on-and off-site improvements and administrative fees.
-The proposed improvements include additional parking to the Office Complex users, an economic development incentive package to one or more businesses within the Office Complex, and off-site improvements to the surrounding neighborhood under the Neighborhood Residential Improvement Program; and,
+Amendment Number Four will provide \$3.25 million in tax incremental financing funds for on- or off-site improvements for additional parking to the Office Complex users (depending on location of additional parking), an economic development incentive package to one or more businesses within the Office Complex, off-site improvements to the surrounding neighborhood under the Neighborhood Residential Improvement Program (within 1⁄2 mile radius of District boundaries) to increase surrounding property value, and administrative fees.
+The additional funding will add two (2) years to the life of TIF District Number Seven.
+The life of the TIF District will be extended from approximately 13 years slightly over 15 years.